PaladinsDev/paladins.dev/index.md

 # Welcome
 Welcome to PaladinsDev.com.
 This site is built as a resource for creating and sharing tools, packages, and documentation for [Paladins](https://www.paladins.com/).
 The goal is to be a central and maintained source for all things Paladins.

+The GitHub organization can be found [here](https://github.com/PaladinsDev).
+You can also join the Hi-Rez developer Discord [here](https://discord.gg/52Vz34W)

+# Obtaining API Key
+Please [submit an appliction](https://fs12.formsite.com/HiRez/form48/secure_index.html) to gain access to the Hi-Rez API.

 # Packages, Tools, & Resources
 ## Stable
 *No packages considered fully stable...yet.*